brandonchastain/HaloMods/CE/HowToMod.md

 * A "tag" is just a file with some settings inside that affect what the Halo game engine executes.
 * This is our main interface for customizing Halo behavior.
-* There are tags for most "things" in Halo, including scenarios, weapons, items, scenery, allies/enemies, and more.
+* There are tags for most "things" in Halo, including scenarios, weapons, items, scenery, allies\enemies, and more.
 * You can edit all tags with Guerilla.exe.
 * All the existing tags can be found in `modtools\tags\`.

 ### .scenario tag files

+* The scenario tag is the main tag for each level in Halo
-* The tag file for a level, including its vehicles, scenery, items, AI/chars, etc.
+* Scenario tags reference many other tags for the vehicles, scenery, items, AI, etc that are in the level.
-* You can edit a .scenario file using `modtools\sapien.exe`.
+* You can edit a .scenario file using the `sapien.exe` shortcut in the `HaloMods\` folder.
 * All the existing .scenario tags can be found in `modtools\tags\levels\`.
 MP maps are under `modtools\tags\levels\test\`.
-* You can quickly test your .scenario files as you edit them using `modtools\halo_tag_test.exe`.
+* You can quickly test your .scenario files after saving them using the `halo_tag_test.exe` shortcut in the `HaloMods\` folder.
+More on that in section 201.

 ### HSC scripts